Deftly/notes/aws_certs/saa/elastic_compute_cloud.md

 - There is a 2 minute warning if AWS need to reclaim capacity, this is available via instance metadata and CloudWatch Events
 - Spot Block: No longer supported but it provided uninterrupted spot instances for 1-6 hrs at 30-45% discount

-## Cross-Zone Load Balancing
-When cross-zone load balancing is enabled each load balancer node distributes traffic across the registered targets in all enabled AZs.
-When it is disabled each load balancer distributes traffic only across the registered targets in its AZ.
-ALBs have cross-zone load balancing always enabled while NLBs and GLBs have it disabled by default.
-Cross zone load balancing enables you to better distribute traffic.

-## Session State and Session Stickiness
-When using ELBs the applications on the EC2 instances are stateless.
-Any persistent data that we need to store must be stored outside the EC2 instance.
-And if a user is redirected to a different instance they shouldn't have to re-authenticate.

-One technique to achieve this is to store session state data externally.
-Session data such as authentication details can be stored in a DynamoDB table or some other form of external storage.
-Then if a user is directed to a different instance that authentication information can be retrieved from the external storage so they don't have to log in again.

-Another technique is called sticky sessions.
-When a user connects to an instance a cookie is generated which binds a client to that instance for the lifetime of the cookie.
-If the client connection gets dropped and they reconnect the cookie will tell the load balancer which instance to connect back to.
-In this case session state data like authentication details might be stored locally on the instance itself.
-If the instance fails then the user will be directed somewhere else and the session data will be lost.
-Sticky sessions can be used with an external store for more resiliency though there is some added latency with that approach.